Corundum22/resampler/README.md

 - [License](#license)

 ## File Types
-Currently supported files types are:
+Currently supported file types are:
+- Terminal
 - CSV: reads the first column, ignoring the first row (headers are often in the first row)

 File types planned for inclusion in the near future include: